roberttkahelin8/thingmajigs/README.md

 Note that these versions have been removed from the online world entirely, and no longer exist digitally (did they _ever_ exist physically?)

+As of August 27th, 2024, the artist involved in the creation of the pumpkin textures has allowed multiple mods to use them, so they are not Thingamajigs-exclusive textures anymore.
+Exclusive permission was given to another modder, along with Thingamajigs' mod creator.

 Disclaimer about product:
 NOT AN OFFICIAL MINECRAFT PRODUCT.
 NOT APPROVED BY OR ASSOCIATED WITH MOJANG OR MICROSOFT.